 The largest polar bear in the world was a whopping 2,209 pounds!

 With the average man weighing 200 pounds, this bear was the size of 11 grown men!
 This polar bear was spotted in Kotzebue Sound, Alaska in 1960.
 It stood an impressive 11 feet 1 inch tall when on its hindlegs.
 In comparison, the average male polar bear typically stands 8 feet tall on its hindlegs.
 Unfortunately, this humungous bear was shot and mounted.
 Polar bear sightings in Kotzebue Sound are not incredibly common because it is a transitional climate zone.
-Although polar bears are widely regarded as the largest species of bear on average, the largest brown bear ever recorded was a Kodiak bear weighing over 2,400 pounds.
+Polar bears are generally considered the largest bear species, although Kodiak bears can be very close in size.